risc0/risc0/website/api/zkvm/input-output.md

 distinction in order to handle data correctly and ensure that sensitive information is not publicly disclosed.

-Public data comprises everything that is included in the [journal][journal_terminology] as a result of a zkVM application's execution.
+Public data comprises everything that is committed to the [journal][journal_terminology] as a result of a zkVM application's execution.
 Since this data is the _output_ of the application, public data is often also referred to as _public outputs_.